Toward a Physical Theory of Intelligence

-This paper develops a physical theory of intelligence grounded in the dynamics of conserved quantities and information.
-We model an agent and its environment as coupled dynamical systems exchanging information through well-defined ports.
-To connect encoded information to physical configuration, we introduce the \emph{Conservation-Congruent Encoding} (CCE) framework, under which encodings correspond to metastable basins of attraction whose separation is enforced by conservation laws.
-CCE provides a substrate-neutral bridge between information and physical descriptions, allowing information processing to be tied directly to physical units.

-Within this framework, we define the intelligence of a physical system as the rate at which it converts irreversibly processed information into goal-directed work.
-This definition is grounded in the reversible–dissipative (metriplectic) decomposition of nonequilibrium dynamics, which separates reversible, structure-preserving flows from dissipative, entropy-producing transformations.

-The theory yields two further consequences.
-First, self-modelling and consciousness emerge as the persistent informational structures an agent must maintain in order to reduce irreversible computation over long horizons.
-We formalise this intuition by defining a measure of consciousness dual to intelligence and prove that any physically embodied agent with finite preserved-information capacity is necessarily epistemically incomplete; it cannot form a fully faithful model of its own internal dynamics.
-Second, the framework predicts that certain classes of dynamics, most notably oscillatory and near-critical regimes, optimise the tradeoff between information preservation, irreversible information processing, and goal-directed work.
-We show that these regimes, widely observed in biological neural systems, correspond to locally optimal operating points under the proposed theory.

-Beyond analysis, we construct a compositional theory of continuous dynamical circuits using ports and attractor semantics under CCE.
-We show that classical Boolean logic arises as a special case of fixed-point computations and demonstrate how more general attractor geometries support computational modes unavailable to digital logic.
-A detailed case study of oscillator-based frequency discrimination illustrates how geometry-aligned dynamics achieve the same behavioural objective with orders-of-magnitude less irreversible information processing than a digital implementation.
+Furthermore, existing physical theories have historically remained largely confined to thermodynamics, linking computation to the export of heat rather than unifying concepts across all conserved quantities.
+Consequently, fields such as neuroscience, artificial intelligence, and quantum mechanics have developed disparate theoretical languages to describe how systems encode memory, process information, and exert causal influence over their environments.